rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChiliEasy.rst

 - 1 19-ounce (562 ml) can kidney beans
 - 1 4-ounce (118 ml) can green chilies
 - 2 teaspoons Better than Bouillon Beef Base
-- 2 teaspoons coco powder (optional)
+- 2 teaspoons cocoa powder (optional)
 - salt & pepper

 Directions
 ----------

 1. Season meat with salt and pepper and then brown half the beef on all sides in a medium high pan.
 Place into slow cooker, and repeat with second half of the meat.
 2. Cook onions and green pepper until soft.
-Add tomato paste, chili powder and garlic powder and cook till fragrant, 1-2 minutes.
+Add tomato paste, chili powder and garlic powder and cook until fragrant, 1-2 minutes.
 Add onion mixture to slow cooker and deglaze the pan with 2-4 tablespoons beer and add to the slow cooker.
 3. Stir in all other ingredients and set slow cooker to med and cook for at least 8 hours.
 4. Serve topped with your choice of diced white onion, grated cheese, and/or nacho chips.
 Goes well with `cornbread <#simple-cornbread-recipe>`__.

 Variations
 ----------